pauljnav/pauljnav.github.io/_posts/2025-03-15-Avoid-Array-Addition-Tip-update.md

 ## Avoid Array Addition - Tip updated

 Like many, I'm a fan of [PowerShell.tiPS](https://www.powershellgallery.com/packages/tiPS) by [Daniel Schroeder](https://blog.danskingdom.com/) (aka [@deadlydog](https://github.com/deadlydog)), and the other day a really nice tip submitted by: Santiago Squarzon [@santisq](https://github.com/santisq) appeared in my [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) console.
-The tip was so sweet that I just had to go ahead and expand the example, and by using [Measure-Command](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/measure-command) was able to reveal the performance benefit described by Santiago's tip.
+The tip was so sweet that I just had to go ahead and expand the example.

+In PowerShell, array operations are common but can be slower than one would like, especially with large datasets.
+Updates in PowerShell 7.5 offers improvements in array addition, which enhance performance.
+This post explores these updates, comparing different methods, and provides a guide to make PowerShell scripts faster and more efficient based on Santiago's tip.

 ### PowerShell 7.5 Performance Improvement
-In PowerShell, array operations are common but can sometimes be slower than one would like, especially with large datasets.
-Updates in PowerShell 7.5 offers improvements in array addition, which can help enhance performance.
-This post explores these updates, comparing different methods, and provides a guide to make PowerShell scripts faster and more efficient based on Santiago's tip.

 `PowerShell 7.5-rc.1` has included [PR#23901](https://github.com/PowerShell/PowerShell/pull/23901) from [@jborean93](https://github.com/jborean93) that improves the performance of the `+=` operation for an array of objects.
 The improvement is so good, it negates the need for us powershellers to adjust our code when using the `+=` assignment operator.

 Read [What's New in PowerShell 7.5 #Engine Improvements](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/what-s-new-in-powershell-75#engine-improvements) for more detail.